-Also read closely how much the children defined their role and characters, how they explore their individuality when they become their own superhero and how deeply they are in dialogue with their character, sometimes picking up on personal themes and refining their characters for play (e.g. “I’m a jaguar, he bites when you come too close!”), making sense of their surroundings and finding personal empowerment (e.g. “If I want to knock the snow off the roof I need to be very strong.
+Read closely how much the children defined their role and characters, how they explored their individuality when they become their own superhero and how deeply they were in dialogue with their character.
+Some children picked up on personal themes or truly refined their characters for play (e.g. “I’m a jaguar, he bites when you come too close!”).
+Other children found personal empowerment in making sense of- and actively creating their surroundings, finding magical solutions to real life problems (e.g. “If I want to knock the snow off the roof I need to be very strong.
+It’s dangerous if it sits on the roof, it could fall on my sister.
 Red and pink are strong.
-My power has lots of red and pink!!”).
+My power has lots of red and pink!”).

 I have sun power, love power, ice power, fire power, hot lava power, animal power, flower power and lion power.
 On my mask is a catcher that catches sunlight and makes sun power.

 My power is red bing power.
 Red has bings in it and they come out.
 Red make bings.
 It goes “Psshhh”.

 My power is a jaguar, he has sharp teeth.
 It’s a type of tiger who is black and he chases food.
 You can carefully touch one but you have to watch out because it could kill you if you get too close.

 My power is sunrise power.
 I touch the earth and the water.

 I’m strong.
 My power knocks all the snow and ice off the roofs.
 I have a lot of pink and red powers.

 I have ladybug powers that squirt water out and get birds and knock down trees.
 My power is real because water can knock trees down.

 I have ice powers.
 I suck up all the powers from others.
 And I can take on the spirits of all animals.